Rahul99Saha/ResearchNest/README.md

 - Access the frontend at `http://localhost:3000`.
 - Register or log in as a user.
 - Use the dashboard to manage research progress and profiles.
+- Use the profile to see the profile page of the user.

 ## MERN Implementation Details
 ResearchNest uses the MERN stack: